Lokesh-0916/AI-Powered-Healthcare-Management-System/README.md

 ## Overview

-The **HealthCare Portal** is a locally-hosted web application that digitises core hospital workflows.
+The **AI Powered Healthcare Management System** is a web application that digitises core hospital workflows.
 It provides three separate role-based dashboards, each tailored to the specific needs of that user type:

 - **Patients** can book appointments, view prescriptions, upload medical reports, and chat with an AI health assistant.
-- **Doctors** can view their patient list, manage appointments, write notes and prescriptions, and review patient-uploaded files.
+- **Doctors** can view their patient list, manage appointments, write notes and prescriptions, review patient-uploaded files, and instantly generate AI summaries of patient data.
 - **Reception staff** can manage appointments, handle fee records, set reminders, and view system-wide logs.

 All three roles share a single login/register page and are automatically redirected to their respective dashboards after authentication.